 Past Cannabis Use

-Whereas for people who have never used cannabis before, it may take them longer to ‘wake up’ their ECS and to start experiencing meaningful effects from CBD.
+Whereas for people who have never used it before, it may take them longer to ‘wake up’ their ECS and to start experiencing meaningful effects from CBD.

 For those people, it may be good to start with an ECS activation protocol, which slowly and gently introduces external cannabinoids to the ECS.